HumanSignal/label-studio/docs/source/guide/manage_data.md

 2. Select the dropdown and choose **Assign Annotators**.
 3. Select names of annotators and click the `>` arrow to assign them to the selected tasks.
 4. Click **Assign**.

+If you want to bulk assign tasks, you can use filters to identify exactly the tasks that you want to assign, then select the top checkbox on the data manager to select all tasks shown and assign them to an annotator.

 ## Delete tasks or annotations
 If you have duplicate tasks, or want to remove annotations, you can delete tasks and annotations from Label Studio.